 What is a Turpentine Bush?

 Turpentine bush gets its name from the fragrance of its evergreen leaves.
 When lightly rubbed, the foliage gives off a lemony scent, but when crushed they become a gummy mess that smells like turpentine.
 The short, leathery, olive leaves are clustered toward the tips of the stems and turn a golden color in fall.
-The height is usually between one and three feet, but it can reach six feet.
+The height is usually between 1 and 3 feet (31-91 cm.), but it can reach 6 feet (2 m.).